harshitahluwalia7895/30-Days-of-Python/README.md

     <li>Anyone interested in learning how to Scrape Websites for data/big data analysis
     <li>Anyone interested in Automating Email on their own terms
 </ul>
+#### Table to content for 30 Days

+1. Welcome to the course
+2.Basics(Strings and integers)
+3.Lists,Tuples,Dictionaries
+4.Conditionals
+5.Functions
+6.Advanced Strings
+7.Classes - Part I
+8.Classes - Part II
+9.Classes - part III

+###### Python CSV,and Email | Do Something Real

+10.Setup Python to send and email with gmail
+11.HTML and Plain Text Emails through Python and Gmail 12.Send Formatted Emails to a Set of Users
+13.Using External Template Files with Context Data in Python 14.CSV Files with Python - Read, Write, & Append 15.Functions to Dynamically Add Data to CSV with Python 16.Edit CSV with Python Part 1
+17.Edit CSV with Python Part 2
+18.Running Python Commands & Arguments in Terminal 19.Integrating Part 1
+20.Integrating Part 2

+###### Web Scraping with Python

+21.Web Scraping with Python3 Python Requests & BeautifulSoup
+22.Web Scraping Part 2
+23.Web Scraping Part 3
+24.Web Scraping Part 4

+###### Web Scraping on Javascript Driven HTML

+25.Part 1 | Web Scraping on Javascript-Driven HTML using Python + Part 2 | Web Scraping on Javascript-Driven HTML using Python

+###### Get Data with an API

+26.Part 1 | Get Data with an API + Part 2 | Get Data with an API

+###### TextMessaging (SMS/MMS) with Python

+27.Sending SMS Messages with Python & Twilio Part 1 + Part 2 - SMS Messages with Python & Twilio
+28.Twilio Python Client & SMS

+###### Twitter API & Python

+29.Twitter API with Python & python-twitter

+###### Read Email Inbox using Python & Gmail

+30.Login with IMAP
+    - Fetch & Convert Email
+    - Save Emails Locally